khangviptop/picoCTF/README.md

 https://jupiter.challenges.picoctf.org/problem/15796/ or http://jupiter.challenges.picoctf.org:15796

 ## Write-up: 📝
-This is one of my first favorite CTF challenges to explore more in ```Inspect``` 🔍 tools.
+This is one of my first favorite CTF challenges to explore more in ```Inspect 🔍``` tools.
 The challenge also provide a hint which is essentially login as logon, means we need to login as administrator.<br>
 And by default , we can just login to the website as a normal user and it doesn't check any passwords .
 With common login, as you can see, there is no flag.
-So we have to convert our "Type of access authority" into "Administrator".
+So we have to set our "Type of access authority" as "Administrator".
 Fortunately, we can manipulate our login data by set cookie values.

 ### Solution: 💯
 ```